markpnoi26/qc-lms/README.md

 ## Demo

-Currently, a demo is under construction, and the application backend contains private files.
+Currently, a demo is under construction, and the application backend contains private information.

 ## License